 From a free art festival to a race through the mountains, Taos Ski Valley has something for everyone.
 New Mexico dubs itself the ‘Land of Enchantment’, and the events offered in Taos Ski Valley are nothing short of enchanting.

 If you run for fun

-Join in the 13th annual Up & Over 10k Trail Run.
+Join in the 14th annual Up & Over 10k Trail Run.
 This might be one of the most scenic trail runs you’ll find!
-It’s coupled with a huge party at the ski resort to round out the day.
-Race day is August 4th, but you might want to consider staying for the weekend.
+It’s coupled with a great after-party at the ski resort to round out the day.
+Race day is August 3, but you might want to consider staying for the weekend.
 To best honest, I don’t like to run that much, but even I want to hang out at this party!

 If you like to swirl and sip

 The Summer Wine Festival is for you, August 23-25.
 Taos Ski Valley brings a unique approach to the traditional wine festival, adding their own artistic and outdoor flair.
 Local art will be plentiful, as well as unique outdoor experiences such as mushroom foraging hikes.
 This festival might draw you in for the wine, but it’s also a great excuse to simply indulge in what makes Taos Ski Valley so incredible.

 If you like to appreciate music, the art and music history in Taos is fairly eclectic and today you can find the influence of that throughout the region.
 The Taos Ski Valley School of Music performs throughout July with intimate, small gatherings full of talented young artists on the cusp of their professional careers.
 Find all kinds of summer performances here.

 Yes, they do go hand in hand.
 As the name implies, during the Bacon & Brews Festival you can sample a wide array of bacon from across the Southwest, and beer from around the country.
 This festival is a perfect reason to escape the July heat.
 Mark your calendar for July 6!

 While you’re in town, you may as well…